grammaloreto/Whale_MassMortality/README.md

 ![](images/oxygen-nut/hypoxia_assessment_16_3.png)

-- The wind was considerate to have an idea where the whales were arrasted by the currents.
+- Consideration of the wind to have an idea where the whales were dragged by the currents.

 Wind speed and direction ![](images/wind/wind_evolution_penas_march2105-1.png)